badrap/about.badrap.io/gov/questions.md

 ## Followup

-* [ ] I would like to hear about your fingdings
+* [ ] I would like to hear about your findings
 * [ ] I would like to talk and see if we could collaborate